 They are not a plant or animal.
 They are a huge collection of single-celled organisms called Protozoa, specifically in the taxonomical class called Myxogastrea.
 When the conditions are correct (similar to lawn fungi) they bloom and spore in huge numbers.
 This is the structure which becomes a slime mould.
 Once they release their spores for the next generation, they collapse and die.

-They can vary greatly in size and colour, but are most often yellow or white.
+They can vary greatly in size and colour, but are most often grey, yellow or white.

 This example I captured below is one of the most common in the UK.
 It is called mucilago crustacea or dog sick slime mould.
 This is due to it’s rather unpleasant look on the grass.
 If you look carefully though you can see that it is intricate and delicately grows up and around the grass leaves.